Bassman Books - the publisher on the Black Isle

 Start To Stress Less is a self-help book written by a friend in the Borders, Dr Vee Freir.
 It is available through her website.

-Seasons Change, a beautifully illustrated wee rhyming book about the changing year to enjoy with bairns.
+Moollie the Moon Monkey by Jean Henderson, illustrated by Rachel Bevan Baker, is a tale for young children and Seasons Change is a beautifully illustrated wee rhyming book about the changing year to enjoy with bairns.
 Kitty's Scottish Safari is a children's book I typeset for author Pauline Mackay for publication by her company Ablekids Press.
 It is also available in Scots, Gaelic, French and German.
 Another children's book is Rory McGrory's New Bed, which I produced for author Judy Harvey, owner of The Emporium bookshop in Cromarty, to publish herself.

 At The Stroke Of A Brush by Robert Dalrymple of East Lothian tells the story of his life after a stroke.
 It's also not designed or published by Bassman Books, but under Robert's direction I produced the digital files he needed to give to his local printer and publish his book himself.
 I could do the same for you.

 I've also taken a step into the world of digital publishing with my novel The Gift, now available exclusively on Kindle, and have produced brochures for local businesses.

 I can offer layout and design services, editing, proofreading and PR.
 I'll consider all subjects and book styles.
 However, don't expect international distribution and an interview by Richard and Judy – Bassman Books is strictly small-scale.
 For the moment.